johankraft/zephyr-tracing-doc/index.rst

 Make sure to only include ONE of these configuration options.

-Each of the stream port modules have different configuration options.
+The stream port modules have individual configuration options.
 You can review them in menuconfig under Modules -> percepio -> TraceRecorder -> RTT Config / ITM Config / Ring Buffer Config / Semihost Config.
-The most important stream port options are described below.
+The most important options for each stream port are described below.

 Snapshot Tracing (Ring Buffer)
 ------------------------------